Why Welding Curtains Are Essential for Meeting Staff Safety Standards

 Welding remains one of the most hazardous activities in manufacturing environments.
 Beyond the immediate risks to welders themselves, welding operations expose nearby workers to intense UV radiation, sparks and toxic fumes, all of which can cause serious injuries if left uncontrolled.

 The hazards associated with welding extend far beyond the welder's mask.
 Ultraviolet and infrared radiation can cause arc eye (photokeratitis) or flash burns to anyone within direct line of sight of the welding arc.
-These painful conditions affect the cornea and can occur after just seconds of unprotected exposure, causing symptoms similar to having sand in the eyes, severe pain and temporary vision impairment.

-Flying sparks and hot debris pose ignition and burn risks to bystanders, whilst welding fume has been classified as a human carcinogen, capable of causing lung cancer and potentially kidney cancer.
+Additionally, welding fume has been classified as a human carcinogen, capable of causing lung cancer and potentially kidney cancer.
 Even workers not directly involved in welding face these risks if proper controls aren't in place.

 HSE guidance (HSG 204) and the Control of Substances Hazardous to Health (COSHH) regulations require employers to protect all personnel from these hazards, including those working in adjacent areas.
-The law demands that welding areas are clearly segregated and that protective equipment, including industrial welding curtains, meet strict safety standards.
+The law demands that welding areas be clearly segregated and that protective equipment, including industrial welding curtains, meet strict safety standards.

-Safety And Compliance Standards
+Safety and Compliance Standards

-To comply with UK regulations, hanging welding curtains must be manufactured from flame-retardant materials that meet BS EN ISO 25980.
-This international standard specifies requirements for transparent welding curtains, strips and screens, including resistance to ignition, flame spread and UV light transmission.
-The standard ensures curtain materials won't ignite under welding conditions and will self-extinguish when removed from a heat source.
+This international standard specifies requirements for transparent welding screens, strips and curtains.
+It requires them to be resistant to ignition, flame spread and UV light transmission.
+The standard ensures curtain materials won't ignite while welding and will self-extinguish once the heat source is removed.

 BS EN ISO 25980 replaced the earlier EN 1598 standard and sets specific performance requirements for:

-- UV radiation filtering to protect against arc eye
+• UV radiation filtering to protect against arc eye

-- Flame retardancy and self-extinguishing properties
+• Flame retardancy and self-extinguishing properties

-- Optical transmittance levels for visibility whilst blocking harmful radiation
+• Optical transmittance levels for visibility whilst blocking harmful radiation

-- Resistance to spatter and hot debris
+• Resistance to spatter and hot debris

 High-quality welding curtain partitions are designed to absorb and filter harmful radiation whilst providing a physical barrier against sparks and spatter.
-Depending on the welding process and visibility requirements, facilities can specify opaque curtains for complete isolation or translucent screens that allow supervisors to monitor work safely from outside the welding bay.

 Creating Compliant Welding Bays

-Industrial welding curtains provide an efficient way to establish permanent compliant welding areas without the extended timescales and disruption of traditional construction.
-Using suspended rails or modular frames, these partition systems can be installed within 1-2 days, immediately creating designated safe zones around welding operations that meet HSE requirements.
+Industrial welding curtains provide an efficient way to establish permanent, compliant welding areas without the extended timescales and disruption of traditional construction.

 Protecting Workers And Maintaining Compliance

-Installing compliant welding curtains demonstrates a proactive approach to workforce safety and HSE compliance.
-They prevent accidental exposure to welding hazards, reduce workplace injury risk and help control fumes and heat, improving overall working conditions.
+• They prevent accidental exposure to welding hazards, reduce workplace injury risk and help control fumes and heat, improving overall working conditions.

-Modern industrial welding curtains also provide sound attenuation benefits, reducing noise transfer between adjacent production areas.
+• Modern industrial welding curtains also provide sound attenuation benefits, reducing noise transfer between adjacent production areas.
 This creates a more comfortable working environment and improves concentration in precision-based processes operating near welding stations.

-For production and safety managers, this translates to improved HSE compliance, reduced injury risk and permanent workplace improvements installed with minimal disruption.
 Meeting legal obligations whilst maintaining production schedules represents a critical balance that properly specified welding curtain systems enable facilities to achieve.

 Meeting Your Legal Obligations

-With strengthened HSE enforcement expectations and the proven carcinogenic nature of welding fume, ensuring proper segregation of welding operations has become a compliance imperative.
 Industrial welding curtains manufactured to BS EN ISO 25980 standards provide a permanent solution that protects workers, meets regulatory requirements and can be installed quickly without extended production shutdowns.

-Ensure HSE compliance and protect your workforce with industrial welding curtains manufactured to BS EN ISO 25980 standards.
 Contact us today to discuss permanent welding bay solutions for your facility.

 No Comments Yet